minhalAftab/CountryInfo.io/README.md

 # Hi There 🖐️
-### This is a Coding Challenge for Bounce Insights Software Engineering Intern position

----
-#### Project description :
+## Project Description

-Create a webpage that takes in a country name, and makes an API call to RESTCountries and receives the information.
-Once that information is received it should be shown on the screen.
+This project entails the creation of a web application that facilitates a user's input of a country name.
+The application will then make an API call to RESTCountries to retrieve and display pertinent information about the specified country.

-#### My Process:
+### Process Overview:

+1. **Wireframe Development:**
-1. I created a basic wireframe mockup of the interface
+    - Initial creation of a basic mockup to outline the user interface's structure and functionalities.
-2. Then I created a more Hi-fidelity Design of that mockup.
-3. Then I implemented the design on react.
-4. I then implemented a map by using the lattitude and langtitude received from API.

-#### My Screens Designs:
+2. **High-Fidelity Design:**
+    - Enhanced and detailed design development based on the wireframe, focusing on user experience and visual aesthetics.

+3. **Implementation using React:**
+    - Translating the designed interface into a functional web application using React framework.

+4. **Integration of Geographic Information:**
+    - Utilization of latitude and longitude data obtained from the API to incorporate a geographical map feature.

+#

+### Screen Designs:

-1. Very Minimal Landing Page :
+1. **Minimalist Landing Page:**
-   This was kept minimal so the main call to action would be the search feature.

-2. Basic infomartion Displayed in a Readable Manner :
-   This Showcases the more relevant and important information more prominently.

-3. Incase of incorrect Country Name Error is shown:
-   This showcases error handling.
+    - Emphasizes simplicity to highlight the primary call-to-action, which is the country search feature.

+2. **Structured Information Display:**
+    - Presents relevant country details in a clear and easily readable format, prioritizing important information.

+3. **Error Handling for Incorrect Inputs:**
+    - Provides user-friendly error messages in case of incorrect country name entries, ensuring a seamless user experience.

+#